Manava Bharati India International School: Campus Highlights

 Manava Bharati is situated at Panchsheel Park (South), adjacent to Sadhna Enclave, New Delhi.
 The school’s campus is spread over approximately eight acres.

 Sports

-Every major sport is played in Manava Bharati. major tournaments are annual sport day, inter-school tournaments, inter-house tournaments and zonal tournaments.
-On 21 April 2017 annual athletics meet included races for 100m, 200m, 400m, 800m and relay.
-The school football team, cricket team, Badminton team and basketball team took part in Zonal Tournaments in Delhi.
+Every major sport is played in Manava Bharati. major tournaments are annual sports day, inter-school tournaments, inter-house tournaments, and zonal tournaments.
+On 21 April 2017, the annual athletics meet included races for 100m, 200m, 400m, 800m, and relay.
+The school football team, cricket team, Badminton team, and basketball team took part in Zonal Tournaments in Delhi.

 This year the Manava Bharati team was victorious at the Rocksport Adventure Challenge for the third year in succession.
 Winning this race demands outstanding leadership along with physical and mental strength.
 Eighty leading schools from Delhi and NCR participated in the competition.
 Our senior team consisting of Arun Kumar, Vishal Mallick, Kinjal Varshney & Fariha Sidiqi won the Second Prize which came with a cash award from Firefox.

-Notable alumni

-The school has had many incredible students pass through its doors.